ey92/notes/6010notes.md

 ## Productivity Paradox
 possible explanations:
 1. time lag
-	evidence: time graph
+	&nbsp;&nbsp;&nbsp;&nbsp;evidence: time graph
 2. misuse argument
 	- for every business that uses IT properly gets a productivity increase, and two that don't
 	- wasted effort -> no productivity, gains and losses cancel, average productivity doesn't change
 	- may lead to more delay in productivity
 	- also contributes to delay
-		companies that fail to integrate new technology take time to go out of business, which leads to increase of average productivity
+		* companies that fail to integrate new technology take time to go out of business, which leads to increase of average productivity
-	evidence:
+	&nbsp;&nbsp;&nbsp;&nbsp;evidence:
-		firm-level data
+		- firm-level data
-			bimodal distribution of productivity
+			* bimodal distribution of productivity
-		failures
+		- failures
-			20% coporate IT projects fail within a year more for startups and ecommerce
+			* 20% coporate IT projects fail within a year
+			* more for startups and ecommerce
-			high variance suggests averages don't reflect productivity (self-reported is lower than actual failure) investment into IT doesn't guarantee success
+			* high variance suggests averages don't reflect productivity (self-reported is lower than actual failure) investment into IT doesn't guarantee success

 ## Why is IT so complex?